BrunoZell/AskFi.Runtime/source/AskFi.Runtime/observation-gossip.md

-# Runtime Mode: Observation Gossip
+# Runtime Configuration: Observation Gossip

+Actively listening to new observations to further gossip a more informative observation pool

 ## Processing Pipeline

-### Active onboarding of new observations

 1. Input `NewObservation`
 2. Observation Integration Module